125 million euros for University Medicine Oldenburg

 state allocations

-The increase in medical study places requires additional financial resources.
-Additional teaching staff are needed to provide students with the "impressive range of courses" praised by the German Council of Science and Humanities.
+Increasing the number of places on medical degree programmes requires additional financial resources.
+To ensure that students have access to the “impressive range of courses” praised by the German Council of Science and Humanities, additional teaching staff are needed.

-The adjustment of the allocations will make it possible to increase the number of first-year students from 120 to 200 by the winter semester 2026/27 The funds announced by the state government in June 2024 will be used to establish additional professorships with appropriate staffing and equipment.
+This adjustment to the allocations will make it possible to increase the number of first-year students for the 2026/27 winter semester from 120 to 200.
+The funding announced by the state government in June 2024 will be used to establish further professorships, complete with the necessary staffing and equipment.

-Further costs will be incurred for teaching materials, examinations, remuneration for work shadowing in teaching practices, clinical block placements and much more.
+Further costs arise from teaching materials, examinations, remuneration for work experience placements in teaching medical practices, clinical block placements and much more.

 Compensation for the additional work